larsroettig/create-pwa-studio-extension/README.md

 # Starter React PWA Studio extensions

-An extension starter for Magento PWA Studio includes all you need to build an amazing extension
+An extension generator for Magento PWA Studio includes all you need to build an amazing extension

 - 📏 **ESLint** - JavaScript linter
 - 💖 **Prettier** - Opinionated Code Formatter